 Helping your teen cope with racism

-ReachOut Content Team
+By ReachOut Content Team

 Image of a man comforting his teenage son at a table.

 In the face of racism, your teen might reject or downplay their race and culture in order to fit in.
 This might help reduce the racist actions towards them, but it isn’t a permanent solution.
-Get more info here about talking to your teen about their culture and race, and for ways to help them build cultural pride.

-It’s okay to walk away
+Teach them when to walk away

 In some situations – for example, if your teen’s close friend makes a racist comment – your teen might want to speak up.
 This decision is completely up to them and depends on how comfortable and safe they feel.

-Report what happened
+Report what happened together

 If you and your teen feel that the situation has no end in sight, or has become serious, you could make a formal and confidential complaint with the Australian Human Rights Commission.
 You could also report the matter to the police.
 If you want to take this route, collecting evidence will help your case.
 You could take audio or video recordings on your phone, screenshot any messages or keep a diary of incidents.